 \subsection{Mass-preserving spatio-temporal adaptive PINN}

-In this section we show the process of the mass-preserving spatio-temporal adaptive PINN.
-We mentioned in the section \ref{mass_conserivate} that the Cahn-Hilliard equation has the properties of energy dissipation and mass conservation.
-There are time domains where the phase pattern changes rapidly during the evolution, generally associated with the fast decrease of energy.
-In section \ref{Sampling}, we mentioned that when employing adaptive sampling in time, the length of the sub-time domain can be adjusted based on the level of difficulty in learning.
-For the phase field equations, the time domain where the phase structure evolves rapidly is hard to learn, while the slowly changing part is easy to learn.
-The evolution of the phase structure is consistent with the evolution of the energy, so we divide the full time domain according to the rate of energy decrease.
-The specific steps are as follows: First, we divide the entire time region $[0,T]$ into $N$ segments of equal length:
+In this section, we present the complete procedure of the mass-preserving spatio-temporal adaptive PINN.
+The mass constraint (\ref{L_m}) is added to the PINN loss function as described in Section \ref{mass_conserivate}, and the adaptive sampling strategy from Section \ref{Sampling} is integrated into the training process.

+As discussed in Section \ref{Sampling}, the subinterval length can be non-uniform and adjusted according to the difficulty of learning.
+For phase field equations, regions where the phase structure evolves rapidly are harder to learn, while slowly changing parts are easier.
+Since the evolution of the phase structure is consistent with the energy decay, we divide the full time domain $[0,T]$ into $N$ non-uniform segments

-where $T_0=0$, $T_N=T$.
-Then establish PINN in each time interval separately:
+where $T_0=0$, $T_N=T$, and the partition points are determined by the rate of energy decrease using the threshold $\alpha$ defined in Section 2.2.2.
+Specifically, smaller time subdomains are assigned to regions where the energy drops rapidly, and larger ones to regions where it decays slowly.

+An independent neural network is established in each time interval: